 - The bile salts needed for the digestion of fats and the absorption of fat-soluble vitamins are made from cholesterol.

 - Cholesterol protects against infection.
-In fact, most gastrointestinal and respiratory diseases have an infectious origin.
-One 15-year study shows that those who had low cholesterol at the start of the study were admitted to the hospital more often due to an infectious disease.
+Most gastrointestinal and respiratory diseases have an infectious origin.
+One 15-year study shows that those who had low cholesterol were admitted to the hospital more often due to an infectious disease.